bhubr/wp-news-slider/README.md

 # Todo

 - Bug with heights, again ($.outerHeight() gives 30px on a 2-lined h3 which takes up 60px...)
-- Twig template for options
-- Bullets instead of numbers (option)
 - Slide horizontally or vertically
 - widget title => blog (or list of custom post types)
 - Add option: "turn post title into link..."